Things to do in London

 Photographer: Marcin Nowak

-Westminster Abbey has stood since the 11th century and is one of London’s spindly Gothic masterpieces.
+Westminster Abbey is a remarkable example of London architecture that has stood since the 11th century and is one of London’s spindly Gothic masterpieces.
 Its current iteration dates back to 1245.

 Erected as a shrine to St. Edward the Confessor, the king favored ribbed vaults, pointed arches, flying buttresses, and rose windows.
 Stained-glass windows and impressive sculptures add intrigue to the exterior and showcase the sensibilities of the time it was built.
 Literary legends Charles Dickens and Geoffrey Chaucer are buried at the abbey.